idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step04_terminology.md

 - +Node+

-  - A coordinate point in space which will be used along with other nodes to define the boundaries of an element.
+  - A coordinate point in space, connected to one or more elements, which will be used along with other nodes to define element shape.
   - Nodes are highlighted as small circles in [tutorial04-general_FEM_labels].
 Nodes specify the vertices of linear triangular and quadrilateral elements.

 - +Finite Element (or simply Element)+

   - An ordered grouping of nodes that defines the boundaries of a piece of the spatial domain.
 A typical first order 2D element has 3 (triangle) or 4 (quadrilateral) nodes.
 Straight lines connect the nodes to form the element shape.
 In 3D, typical elements have 6 (triangular prism), 8 (hexahedron), 4 (tetrahedron) or 5 (pyramid) nodes.
 The full set of elements comprises the mesh which approximates the geometry.
 Basis functions from the FEM are defined on each element.
-Higher order elements may have additional nodes than those listed here.
-A mesh can consist of different types of elements
+Higher order elements may have additional nodes than those listed here, and may have curved geometries.
+A mesh can consist of different types of elements.
   - The mesh in [tutorial04-general_FEM_labels] has 48 unique elements (12 triangular in the center, and 36 quadrilateral).

 - +Block (or Subdomain)+